district0x/re-frame-web3-fx/README.md

                         :on-success [::token-total-supply-result]
                         :on-error [::error]}]}}))
 ```
 Calling **state changing** smart-contract function, aka sending a transaction to the network.
-In this case calling `mint`
+In this case calling [mint](https://github.com/district0x/re-frame-web3-fx/blob/master/resources/MintableToken.sol#L34)
 function of MintableToken.
-Notice there's not `on-success`, `on-error`.
+Notice there's no `on-success`, `on-error`.
 Given callbacks are executed at following situations:
 * `:on-tx-hash` When tx is successfully sent to the network.
 Receives tx-hash in parameters.
 * `:on-tx-hash-error` When tx wasn't send to the network.
 Usually user rejected to sign.
-Receives tx-hash in parameters.
 * `:on-tx-success` When tx was processed without error.
 Receives receipt in parameters.
 * `:on-tx-failed` When there was an error during processing a transaction.
 Receives receipt in parameters.
 * `:on-tx-receipt` General callback when tx was processed.
 Either with error or not.
 Receives receipt in parameters.
 (You don't need to use all of them, only ones you need)

 ```clojure